oppia/oppia-web-developer-docs/Git-cheat-sheet.md

-This section outlines some basic git commands for developers new to Git.
+This page is meant to be a handy reference for some basic Git commands.

 1. After making a local clone of Oppia, you can change code in your local `oppia/` directory.
 Git will track these changes.
 At any time, you can check what git thinks has been changed using: